ccxt/ccxt/wiki/Manual.md

 - `cancelOrder()` – used for canceling a single order
 - `cancelOrders()` - used for canceling multiple orders
 - `cancelAllOrders()` - used for canceling all orders
+- `cancelAllOrdersAfter()` - used for canceling all orders after the given timeout

 The majority of the exchanges will have a way of fetching currently-open orders.
 Thus, the `exchange.has['fetchOpenOrders']`.
 If that method is not available, then most likely the `exchange.has['fetchOrders']` that will provide a list of all orders.
 The exchange will return a list of open orders either from `fetchOpenOrders()` or from `fetchOrders()`.
 One of the two methods is usually available from any exchange.